lmazure/SimpleLlmTool/README.md

     each tool has
     - `name`
     - `description`
-    - `parameters` the list of parameter each parameter being defined has
+    - `parameters` the list of parameters
+        each parameter has the following attributes
-        - `anmee`
+        - `name`
         - `type`
         - `description`
-    - `requiredParameters` the list of the names of the required parameters
+    - `requiredParameters` the list of the required parameters
+      each parameter has the following attributes
+      - `name`
+      - `type`
+      - `description`
 - `apiKey`: the API key

 The following helpers are available:
+- `convertStringToJsonString` (string): converts a string to a JSON string (including the start and end double quotes) by escaping the special characters
 - to be used on `messages.role`
     - `isSystem` (boolean): tests if this is a system message (a.k.a system prompt)
     - `isUser` (boolean): tests if this is a user message (a.k.a user prompt)
     - `isModel` (boolean): tests if this is a model message
     - `isTool` (boolean): tests if this is a message corresponding to a tool result
-- to be used on `messages.tools.parameters.type`
+- to be used on `messages.tools.parameters.type` or on `messages.tools.requiredParameters.type`
     - `isStringType` (boolean)
     - `isIntegerType` (boolean)
     - `isNumberType` (boolean)
-    - `isStriisBooleanTypengType` (boolean)
+    - `isBooleanType` (boolean)
+- to be used on `messages.toolCalls.toolParameters`
-- `convertToJsonString` (string): converts a string to a JSON string (including the double quotes) by escaping the special characters
+    - `convertToolParametersToJsonString` (string): converts a list of tool parameters to a JSON string

-Possible finish reasons:
-- `DONE`: the full text has been produced
-- `MAX_TOKENS`: the max number of tokens has been reached

 #### Example 1 - OpenAI
 (see [this document](https://platform.openai.com/docs/api-reference/chat/create?lang=curl))